 Questions About the Source of Income

 Landlords need to know that a prospective tenant has enough income to pay the rent they’re promising to pay by signing a lease.
 Questions confirming employment and income are OK, but a landlord isn’t allowed to ask about or discriminate based on the source of income.
-Asking a tenant if they’re on public assistance, receive food stamps or any other kind of public assistance is off-limits.
+Asking a tenant if they’re on public assistance or if they receive food stamps or any other kind of public assistance are two illegal rent application questions.
 A better way to determine if a tenant has the means to pay the rent you’re asking is to ask for confirmation of income from the tenant’s employer.

 The Federal Fair Housing Act does not expressly prohibit discrimination because of age, but some states do, and discrimination based on age falls under the federal “familial status” prohibition.
 The family status category protects families with children under 18, pregnant women, or families planning to have children.
 It prohibits discrimination because of marital status.
 Landlords can ask about how many people will occupy the property, and adults (those 18 and over) may be asked to fill out a housing application.
 But they can’t ask about children or children’s ages, and they can’t create special conditions that apply only to families with children.